DeepEval just got a new look 🎉 Read the announcement to learn more.

 Expected Output

-The expected_output is literally what you would want the ideal output to be.
+The expected_output is an optional parameter and represents you would want the ideal output to be.
 Note that this parameter is optional depending on the metric you want to evaluate.

 The expected output doesn't have to exactly match the actual output in order for your test case to pass since deepeval uses a variety of methods to evaluate non-deterministic LLM outputs.
 We'll go into more details in the metrics section.